kojiishi/switchbot-rs/cli/README.md

 The `--clear` option clears the saved authentication, and the `switchbot` command will prompt for the authentication again.
-The `--token` and the `--secret` options are available to specify them as command line arguments.
+The `--token` and the `--secret` options are available to specify them as command line arguments, as well as environment variables `SWITCHBOT_TOKEN` and `SWITCHBOT_SECRET`.

 [token-secret]: https://github.com/OpenWonderLabs/SwitchBotAPI?tab=readme-ov-file#open-token-and-secret-key